-A mother died a day after childbirth, a patient suffered a brain injury following thyroid gland surgery and died, a child abduction, and a sexual assault involving two patients were among the incidents cited in the latest round of hospital inspection reports conducted by the state Department of Public Health (DPH)
+A mother’s death a day after childbirth, a patient’s brain injury and death following thyroid gland surgery, a child’s abduction, and a sexual assault involving two patients were among the incidents cited in the latest round of hospital inspection reports conducted by the state Department of Public Health (DPH).

 The 36 new reports, which can be found in C-HIT’s Data Mine section, cover state inspections that took place at hospitals between 2017 and earlier this year.
 There were several instances when objects were left in patients following surgery.

 At Manchester Memorial Hospital, a series of staff errors contributed to a woman’s death one day after giving birth to a stillborn baby, the DPH inspection report said.
 The patient delivered the baby Jan.
 18, 2018, and staff failed to deploy a rapid response team as her condition worsened when she developed an infection and suffered septic shock.
 The hospital also failed to have a doctor present for a high-risk pregnancy instead of a certified midwife.